 Understanding place value is essential for developing a solid foundation of mathematical understanding.
 The Base 10 blocks are a great manipulative for visualizing and understanding place value for whole numbers and for decimal numbers.
-We have already created two digital activities/tools to practice modeling whole numbers with base 10 blocks.
+We have already created two free digital activities/tools to practice modeling whole numbers with base 10 blocks.
 Number builder 4D and Number builder 6D.

 Number builder 4D uses (random) numbers up to 4 digits and number builder 6D uses numbers up to 6 digits.
 Today we are happy to introduce the Decimal Number Builder which as its name suggests is for building/representing decimal numbers with base 10 blocks.
 As you can tell I am very excited about these tools not only because they are very useful in teaching but mainly because they are programmed by one of my little coders, my 12-year-old son, and tested by my 9-year old son.
 It has been so much fun working together.